isomerpages/astar-nrp/_research/2e-uni-end.md

 third_nav_title: Themes
 ---
 ## Overview
 End effectors serves as the point of contact for a robot with the physical surroundings.
+More effective end effectors would mean more effective automation for assembly tasks, allowing humans to take up higher priority tasks.

 ## Projects under Universal End Effectors